Theflashiscool2/Discordgo-Bot/README.md

-# KlanLeader
+# Discord bot
-KlanLeader Discord Bot written in go lang
+ Discord Bot is written in go lang